jd28/rollnw/issues/closed/client-sound-slider-owner.md

 # Pending sound slider edit loses its owner

-Status: repaired after the separate C13 extraction checkpoint.
+Status: closed on 2026-09-17; repaired after the separate C13 extraction checkpoint.

 The workbench change listener stores row/current/desired for a sound volume gesture, then dispatches `object.details.set_integer` against the bridge's